 Why Your Pharmacy Needs an Online Social Media Presence

 Even if you have an older customer base, don’t let that stop you.
-It’s a common misconception that senior patients are not active online and are not “tech-savvy”.
+It’s a common misconception that senior patients are not active online and are not “tech-savvy."
 However, they are more active than you may think.
 69% of adults aged 50-64 and 40% of those over 65 use social media.
 Especially due to the COVID-19 pandemic and social distancing, many seniors have increased their usage of technology.
-Don’t miss out on this opportunity to further engage with your existing patients and connect with potential new customers.
+Are you reaching them?

 More Than Just Pills in a Bottle